Xfinity remote not working? Here’s how to fix it

 If your Xfinity remote is unresponsive, the first thing you want to do is clean it.
 Over time, dust and dirt can build up on the remote and may cause it to malfunction.

 To clean the remote, simply use a damp cloth to wipe it down.
 Be sure to avoid getting any water inside the sensitive circuit board.
 Compressed air can also help.

 Press each button one by one to make sure they’re all working properly.
 If any buttons are stuck, use a toothpick to pry them up gently.

 Replace the batteries

-Another possible fix is to simply replace the batteries in your remote.
+Another possible fix is to replace the batteries in your remote.

-Even if the batteries still have some juice left in them, they may not be providing enough power for the remote to function properly.
+Even if the batteries still have some juice left in them, they may not provide enough power for the remote to function properly.

 On some models, you can actually check the battery level of the remote:

 For voice-activated remote models (XR15, XR16), press and hold the Microphone button and command it to open Remote Settings or Remote Battery.